Would you survive the Palace of the Butterfly?

 I keep starting to write books but can’t seem to get past the first few chapters.
 What should I do?

 Write the ending first so you can point all the action in the book toward that place.
-Try outlining the story in advance, and make a list of traits/quirks/dreams and wishes for each of your characters so you can get to know them a bit before you start writing.
-Write about things you really love and intrigue you.
+Try outlining the story in advance, and make a list of wishes, fears, hopes, and dreams for each of your characters so you can get to know them.
 Try to make something exciting, funny, or interesting happen in each chapter, in each paragraph, in each sentence.
 And then just write, word after word, until it’s done.

 I have a question / I liked your book / we should be friends.
 How can I reach you?